 Theme AQ Vision Objective Target/ Monitoring Relevant Review Recommendations Social An inclusive place for an intergenerational community 30-35% of built floor area to be residential, incorporating a range of typologies, suited to the diversity of needs of the City population Investigate opportunities to deliver Affordable Housing.
-The 'Sweeney's Orchard'/ The Gardens site should be developed for housing in the first phase of development.
-Homes should include a diversity of typologies and tenures, suited to the diversity of needs of the City population The original objective of 30-35% of all development to be housing within the plan, throughout the full masterplan area.
-Innovative approaches to housing delivery should be supported, subject to best practice design.
-Funding instruments should be explored to support housing delivery and viability in the Quarter.
-Some limited incidental on-street car parking can be provided on masterplan lands where appropriate to ensure access for all is achieved.
-It is an objective to incorporate a "changing places" facility into the design proposal for the development within Sweeney's Orchard.
-[A place to] work, live, visit and play with St. Francis Abbey at its core Prioritise active frontages and activity around key public open spaces, alongside incidental play/ rest opportunities on connecting routes Flexibility should be encouraged to support housing development that aligns with the vision of the Abbey Quarter and meets best practice placemaking.
-Housing should be included in all phases of development and all character areas of the Abbey Quarter where possible/ viable.
-Non-residential Masterplan car parking should be dual purpose available for other users.
-For example, office car parking typically used Monday to Friday 08:00 -18:00 would be available in evening time, weekends and public holidays for other public users.
+The 'Sweeney's Orchard'/ The Gardens site should be developed for housing Homes should include a diversity of typologies and tenures, suited to the dive The original objective of 30-35% of all development to be housing within the p Innovative approaches to housing delivery should be supported, subject to be Funding instruments should be explored to support housing delivery and viat Some limited incidental on-street car parking can be provided on masterplan is achieved.
+It is an objective to incorporate a "changing places" facility into the Sweeney's Orchard.
+[A place to] work, live, visit and play with St. Francis Abbey at its core Prioritise active frontages and activity around key public open spaces, alongside incidental play/ rest opportunities on connecting routes Flexibility should be encouraged to support housing development that aligns best practice placemaking.
+Housing should be included in all phases of development and all character at Non-residential Masterplan car parking should be dual purpose available for typically used Monday to Friday 08:00 -18:00 would be available in evening t users.
 Delivery of housing is a priority on the eastern side of Sweeney's Orchard.
-It is an objective of the Local Authority to resolve the poor urban design at the corner of Vicar Street and Green Street.
-The area will be a permeable expansion of the city for pedestrians and cyclists Prioritise active travel modes through the quarter, focussing on stitching together external links; Kilkenny Greenway, Lady Desart Bridge etc Investigate opportunities to access vacant/ derelict site aquisition by the Local Authority.
-The design and location of consolidated car parking should be designed to capture car movements at the periphery of the masterplan lands to limit through car movements and reduce impacts on the street network.
-No dedicated coach parking facility to be accommodated on masterplan lands.
-If required a coach set down facility could be provided.
+It is an objective of the Local Authority to resolve the poor urban design at the The area will be a permeable expansion of the city for pedestrians and cyclists Prioritise active travel modes through the quarter, focussing on stitching together external links; Kilkenny Greenway, Lady Desart Bridge etc Investigate opportunities to access vacant/ derelict site aquisition by the Location of consolidated car parking should be designed to car masterplan lands to limit through car movements and reduce impacts on the No dedicated coach parking facility to be accommodated on masterplan lands provided.
 Delivery of a street connecting Green Street and St Francis Bridge.
-Access to St Francis Bridge to maximise the potential of housing and allow for continuity in building form along the street, taking account of already permitted development.
-Allow for localised clustering of uses as the major occupier of buildings, whilst maintaining a mixed-use and active public realm.
-Investigate the potential for pedestrian and/ or cycle connections directly through to the new street within Sweeney's Orchard.
-Ensure connectivity to the River Nore Linear Park at the street access to green Street.
-Based on current Kilkenny transport movement patterns the Abbey Quarter Street should operate as shared urban street with limited local access only.
+Access to St Francis Bridge to maximise the potential of housing and allow for account of already permitted development.
+Allow for localised clustering of uses as the major occupier of buildings, wherealm.
+Investigate the potential for pedestrian and/ or cycle connections directly through the Biver Nore Linear Park at the street access to gree Based on current Kilkenny transport movement patterns the Abbey Quarter limited local access only.